 6.4.
 Offers that we (or the third parties detailed in 8.6.5 below) may send you will include information about our other products and services, credit cards and loans (including short term and personal loans), gaming, mobile phones, insurance, job boards and promotional offers such as free gifts, coupons and vouchers from retailers.

 6.5.
 We will never share or sell your social media profile data or your social media score with any third parties for marketing purposes.

 6.6.
 You have the right to withdraw your consent to Us using your personal data at any time, and to request that We delete it.

 6.7.
 We do not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Data will therefore be retained for the following periods (or its retention will be determined on the following bases):

 6.7.1.
 As a general rule, unless we have been requested to delete Your information, Customer personal data will be kept for the duration of the provision of the services and for a period of up to six years after the services have been terminated by You or Us.
 This is based upon the Limitation Act 1980 for the period in which someone can bring a breach of contract claim;

 6.7.2.
 Where we have not provided You with any products or services (i.e. there has been no contract between You and Us), then we will keep your data for a period of two years.

 6.7.3.
-We may keep data longer than stated in 6.5.1 and 6.5.1 where we are required to do so by law or a contractual obligation (such as complaints records for our Credit Report provider), however where we can we will anonymise such data so that it no longer identifies a living individual.
+We may keep data longer than stated in 6.5.1 and 6.5.1 where we are required to do so by law or a contractual obligation,or for the purpose of defending any legal action or complaint, however where we can we will anonymise such data so that it no longer identifies a living individual.